ncatlab/nlab-content/pages/0/1/2/7/17210/content.md

 * {#BousfieldKan72} [[Aldridge Bousfield]], [[Daniel Kan]], section IX.2 of _Homotopy limits, completions and localization_, Springer 1972

-* {#Switzer75} [[Robert Switzer]], appendix to chapter 7  of _Algebraic Topology - Homotopy and Homology_, Die  Grundlehren der Mathematischen Wissenschaften in Einzeldarstellungen, Vol. 212, Springer-Verlag, New York, N. Y., 1975.
+* {#Switzer75} [[Robert Switzer]], section 7 from def.
+7.57 on in _Algebraic Topology - Homotopy and Homology_, Die  Grundlehren der Mathematischen Wissenschaften in Einzeldarstellungen, Vol. 212, Springer-Verlag, New York, N. Y., 1975.

 * {#Weibel94} [[Charles Weibel]], section 3.5 of _[[An Introduction to Homological Algebra]]_, Cambridge University Press (1994)